 What is needed at first hand is a serious, well-considered and realistic budget.
 The budget shall reflect an accurate and realistic estimation on the expenditure and income of the event.
 The first thing to do is to prepare a draft budget and list all the possible items on the income, as well as the expenditure side of the budget.
 Then you proceed in making an estimation of a minimum and maximum amount of all items.
-It is very important that the amount that you put to the items are feasible and most of all realistic.
-Therefore, some research has to be done beforehand.
-With regards to information on the two sides, you can ask International or National S&C officer or your predecessor (previous event organisers) to provide you with budgets of previously organised events that could give you an idea what you are facing.
+It is very important that the amount that you put on the items is feasible and most of all realistic.
 Remember that the communication between the VP S&C and the Treasurer has to be flawless for all the information to be reflected in the budget.